 We would be remiss to not include the benefits of using WooCommerce in this guide.
 With that said, here are a bunch of reasons why you should consider using the platform for your online store:

-Since WooCommerce is a WordPress plugin, you’ll need to own or create a WordPress website before continuing.
+Since WooCommerce is a WordPress plugin, you’ll need to own or create a WordPress site before continuing.
 Once you’re done, you can move on to these steps:

 There are dozens of hosting providers available, so you’ll definitely be able to find the right platform to suit your needs.